harrisonized/harrisonized.github.io/_posts/2023-11-15-r-scripting.md

   geom_bar(stat="identity")
 ```

 In some contexts, this may seem acceptable, but the subtle problem with this code is that it is inflexible.
-Suppose you want to compare mpg across the groups `cyl`, `gear`, and `carb` and then save the files.
+Suppose you want to compare mpg across the groups `cyl`, `gear`, and `carb` and then save the resulting dataframes.
 Doing something like this will result in an error:

 ```R
 groups <- c('cyl', 'gear', 'carb')